skver0/tetel-vault/infoemeltangol/Information.md

 ### The development of informatics
 #itdevelopment

-- John Napier (19th century), side rule (primarily used for multiplication, divison and for functions such as exponents, roots, logarithms and trigonometry)
+- John Napier (19th century), side rule (primarily used for multiplication, division and for functions such as exponents, roots, logarithms and trigonometry)
 - Blaise Pascal (1642-44), mechanical calculator
 - Leibniz (1700~), improved Pascal's calculator
 - Joseph Marie Jacquard (1805), punch card system